Workers and Entrepreneurs Party

-Workers and Entrepreneurs Party (Partido de los Trabajadores y Emprendedores) is a Peruvian political party of which the vast majority its members are part of the Communist Party of Peru - Red Fatherland.
-Founded in April 2023, the party is led by Napoleón Becerra García, a left-wing perennial candidate.
+The Workers and Entrepreneurs Party (Partido de los Trabajadores y Emprendedores) is a Peruvian political party of which the vast majority its members are part of the Communist Party of Peru – Red Fatherland.
+Founded in April 2023, the party was led by Napoleón Becerra, a left-wing perennial candidate.

 Among the party's most prominent members are historical former left-wing parliamentarians Rolando Breña Pantoja and César Barrera Bazán.

-The party is projected to participate in the 2026 general election.
+The party was projected to participate in the 2026 general election.
+However, after Becerra's death in a car accident in Huaytará, Huancavelica, the party's presidential list was ruled out according to the National Jury of Elections, given that Peruvian electoral law does not allow a replacement for a presidential nomination in the case of the candidate's death.